Learner0510/android-interview-questions/Answers.md

 ### The CoroutineExceptionHandler

 For handling exceptions that are not caught by a `try-catch` block, you can use a `CoroutineExceptionHandler`.
-This is an optional element you can add to a coroutine’s `CoroutineContext`.
+This is an optional element you can add to a coroutine's `CoroutineContext`.
 It acts as a global handler for a specific coroutine or a coroutine scope.

 When a child coroutine fails, the exception is passed to the `CoroutineExceptionHandler` if one is defined.